 • You must maintain a distance of at least six feet from other visitors while at the Park.

-• You must cover your nose and mouth with a mask at the Park unless you can assure that you remain six feet away from other visitors at all times.
-Socrates Artist Rafael Domenech created a manual on how to make your own mask.
+• You must wear a mask covering your nose and mouth with a mask at the Park unless you can guarantee that you remain at least six feet away from other visitors at all times.
+Children under the age of two are exempt.

 • All regular Park rules and regulations also remain in effect during this time.
 In particular, dogs must remain on a leash at all times at Socrates.
 Those found in violation of this rule will be fined.

 The Park offers a wide variety of FREE activities and events that celebrate our diverse community and embrace our beautiful natural waterfront setting.

 All of Socrates’ 2023 events and activities are designed with health & safety in mind and are responsive to changing conditions.

 Socrates does not charge admission for any of its programs, and relies on your generosity to continue thriving.
 Your support is needed more than ever at this time to help keep #SocratesStrong.
 Please consider making a contribution–>